bayyangjie/Immigration-Analysis/Schools/README.md

 3. The number of each school type per zone
 4. The number of each education types per zone
 5. The count of each nature type oer school type

+## Data Cleaning
+There were some data cleaning steps that were performed prior to the visualizations.
+- The columns 'Second langugage' and 'Third language' had entries as 'na'.
+These were converted to actual NULL values for consistency as other NULL entries.
+The NULL values in these 2 columns were also retained as they provided contextual meaning for schools that only had Chinese as the main language, thus the NULL values for the second and third languages.
+- NULL values were checked for the other variables and none contained NULL values.
+- Check for duplicated rows was also performed and the query returned zero duplicated rows.

 ## Datset used
 - <a href="https://github.com/bayyangjie/Tableau-Projects/blob/main/Schools/Schools_php.xls">Schools Data</a>